Neveh-CS/class-setup/README.md

   * you can now use `choco install [package name]` to install things via your cli
 ---

-# Some Documentation that you might want to read BONUS POINTS!!!
+# Some Documentation that you might want to read

 * [Python Docs](https://www.python.org/doc/)
 * [Learn X in Y minutes](https://learnxinyminutes.com/docs/python/)